aohorodnyk/aohorodnyk.com/content/post/2021-07-16-use-secure-random-please.md

 These algorithms are usually suggested to use for "real" sensitive generated values.
 I'm not a security expert to contradict this statement, but I have a reason to add more rules for using secure random.

 Usually, software engineers are not so familiar with security (I'm as well) as we think we are.
-So when developers write some feature, they are can think the particular random number will not affect security, but it can affect in the future.
+So when developers write some feature, they think the particular random number will not affect safety, but it can affect it in the future.

 #### When not to use:
 * Use a basic CSPRNG provided by a programming language whenever you need random bytes, and you did not decide to use the faster one.